matimat2010/mailpress_node/_src/README.md

 # _src folder
-This folder utlizes `gulp` to process this content into a minified `js.js` javascript file that is placed into the `/client/js` directory.
+This folder utlizes `gulp` to process content in the /js and /svg folders into a merged `js.js` javascript file that is placed into the `/client/js` directory.

 ### Process
 * Run a separate `npm install` in this directory